couchbase-partners/google-deployment-manager-couchbase/cloudlauncher/README.md

 # Build VM Image

+You'll need to have gcloud installed.
+You might need to run `gcloud init` to set the CLI to use the `couchbase-public` project.

-First off, we need to decide what OS image to use.
+Now we need to decide what OS image to use.
 We're using the latest Ubuntu 14.04.
 You can figure out what that is by running:

     gcloud compute images list
-    IMAGE_VERSION=v20180110
+    IMAGE_VERSION=v20180509
     IMAGE_NAME=ubuntu-1404-trusty-${IMAGE_VERSION}

 Next, create an image for each license: